Bullecourt

 E. Lockerbie

-On the evidence I have my belief is that my grandfather was captured by the Germans, lived long enough for him to be recorded as a prisoner, have his personal effects taken and processed for return to his wife, but then died in captivity or was killed – I assume accidentally – either by German or allied fire.
+On the evidence I have my initial belief was that my grandfather was captured by the Germans, lived long enough for him to be recorded as a prisoner, have his personal effects taken and processed for return to his wife, but then died in captivity or was killed – I assume accidentally – either by German or allied fire.
 The rolling nature of warfare would have made it difficult to keep formal records of burials.

-There seem to be four other possibilities:
+However, there seem to be four other possibilities:

 Since I wrote the above, I have had the opportunity to correspond with a number of individuals with some experience of this period and its conditions.
 One of them has been particularly generous by writing in some detail of the possibilities relating to his disappearance and death.
 What follows is what has been suggested to me, seems to make sense, and for which I am extremely grateful.
 Although I have not shown it as such, much of what follows is quoted: